priyatam/emacs.d/README.md

 **Commands**

+Commands are dispatched from the user to the buffer.
+Based on what

-With Emacs on Mac OS X, you don't have to learn all the shortcuts right away, since the toolbar provides some hints.
+With Emacs on Mac OS X, you don't have to learn all the shortcuts right away.
 Feel free to use the mouse.

 ## Commands

-### Basics
+### Moving around

-Do you want to learn how to open a file, move around the editor (with a mouse or keyboard), find and install plugins, run commands, split windows, change themes/fonts etc., and evaluate clojure code _out of the box_?

-Me too.
+Create/Switch buffers:

 	C-x 0 close current window
 	C-x 1 close all but current